MarkSherstan/MPU-6050-9250-I2C-CompFilter/README.md

 Double click on the `index.html` file located in `Visualizer/p5js/main` and the program will begin in your default browser.
 Alternatively you can enter the file path in a browser as such `file:///Users/MarkSherstan/Documents/GitHub/MPU-6050-9250-I2C-CompFilter/Visualizer/p5js/main/index.html`

-** Ensure to hold the IMU device still until an object appears on the screen.
-This is the IMU performing a calibration for any gyroscope offset. **
+**Ensure to hold the IMU device still until an object appears on the screen.
+This is the program performing a calibration for gyroscope offset.**

 ### MATLAB Visualizer
+Connect an IMU device as outlined in the Arduino section.
+Upload the sketch located in `Visualizer/arduinoSketch`.
+This sketch simply transmits the raw byte data from the sensor over a serial connection.

 ## Future Ideas